 Blonde rock chick Janice, whose bangs always obscured her eyes, plays the guest of honor at a human sacrifice as she performs an island-style, percussion-heavy version of the Beatles classic.
 We loved it when the Muppets employed creative license with their covers, and this is one of the best examples of their genius in that regard.

 The Talking Heads, 'Once in a Lifetime'

-Kermit is the new David Byrne as he tackles 'Once in a Lifetime.'
-Just like his human counterpart, he's rocking '80s style "statement" shoulders, thanks to the massive pads in the suit jacket.
+Kermit is the new David Byrne as he tackles Talking Heads' 'Once in a Lifetime.'
+Just like his human counterpart in 'Stop Making Sense,' he's rocking a giant suit (well, giant for a Muppet, that is).
 Dig how pensive he sounds while asking himself the song's poignant and multi-layered question: "How did I get here?"

 Queen, 'Bohemian Rhapsody'

 Brilliant.
 The Muppets do the song proud, right from the opening, which features Gonzo and his feathered friends taking on the song's famous a cappella introduction.
 They do an even better job than Wayne and Garth, who merely lip synced while driving Garth's AMC Pacer in 'Wayne's World.'
 Animal does his best Freddie Mercury, despite getting stuck on "Mama" in the lyrics.
 Extra bonus points for Beeker's surpise appearance: "mi mi mi mi!"